Important Information Regarding the International Roadcheck (2021 Update)

 Some other helpful information can be found in the following Roadside Inspection Cheat Sheet – https://www.cvsa.org/wp-content/uploads/International-Roadcheck-Vehicle-Inspection-Cheatsheet.pdf

-The 2019 CVSA International Roadcheck took place June 4–6 and the focus was on steering and suspension systems.
-Nearly 16,347 trucks and buses and more than 3,173 drivers were sidelined with out-of-service orders during the Roadcheck last year.
-Braking systems, tires and wheels, and brake adjustment were the top three vehicle out-of-service violations issued.
-The top driver out-of-service violations were hours of service, wrong class license and false logs.
-The following are the complete results of the 2019 International Roadcheck – https://www.cvsa.org/news-entry/2019-roadcheck-results/
+The total number of out-of-service vehicle violations from Canada, Mexico and the U.S. were 12,254 during the Roadcheck last year.
+Braking systems, tires and lights were the top three vehicle out-of-service violations issued.
+The top driver out-of-service violations were hours of service, other (moving violations, cell phone use, etc.) and wrong class license.
+The following are the complete results of the 2020 International Roadcheck – https://www.cvsa.org/news/2020-roadcheck-results/

 The annual International Roadcheck is designed to bring attention to driver and vehicle safety requirements that must be followed every day in order to keep our roads safe.
 If all drivers can create a routine of focusing on road safety and what is required of them, it will go a long way in reducing accidents and saving lives.